 Juice of 1 lemon

 2. Place all vegetables (except the cherry tomatoes), onto the tray and spread out evenly.
-Now add the garlic slices, rosemary, oregano, season with sea salt and pepper and drizzle with extra virgin olive oil.
+Add the garlic slices, rosemary, and oregano, season with sea salt and pepper and drizzle with extra virgin olive oil.
 Place in the oven for 30 minutes.

-3. Remove from oven and add in the cherry tomatoes and halloumi.
-Season with a little oregano and the remaining extra virgin olive oil and place once again in the oven for 15 minutes or until the halloumi is starting to turn golden.
+3. Remove from the oven and add the cherry tomatoes and halloumi.
+Season with a little oregano and the remaining extra virgin olive oil and place once again in the oven for a further 15 minutes or until the halloumi is starting to turn golden.